-A golf swing basically has four main phases, namely set up, the backswing, the downswing, and follow-through.
+A golf swing basically has four main phases, namely, set up, the backswing, the downswing, and follow-through.

 Set up or Approach

 The initial phase of a golf swing is called the set-up or approach phase.
 It forms the base of the golf swing.
 The main focus of the player during this phase is to maintain a good body posture.
-The player’s body must be properly aligned to the ball establishing dynamic and static balance.
-To maintain this approximately 50-60% of the golfer’s weight should be on the back foot.
+The player’s body must be properly aligned to the ball, establishing dynamic and static balance.
+To achieve this, approximately 50-60% of the golfer’s weight should be on the back foot.
 The stance taken by the golfer or the gap between the golfer’s feet is proportional to the width of the support base and the range of the movement available at his/her hips and legs, which is why it should not be too wide or too narrow.
-If the stance is too wide, it tends to affect the rotation of the hips while if it is too narrow, it affects the steadiness and blocks the full use of the movement of the legs.
+If the stance is too wide, it tends to affect the rotation of the hips, while if it is too narrow, it affects the steadiness and blocks the full use of the movement of the legs.
 The right lateral shoulder should be tilted at an angle approximately equal to 16 degrees.
 The grip on the golf stick should be firm and effective to ensure a good shot.
 Also, the golfer must maintain stability.
-The principle of stability states that the lower be the centre of gravity, the larger will be the base of support.
+The principle of stability states that the lower the centre of gravity the larger will be the base of support.
 Also, the closer the centre of gravity is to the base or support, the greater is the steadiness of the player.
 For this purpose, the athlete should bend his/her knees a little.
-The displacement covered by the ball after being hit and the probability of it reaching the hole particularly depends on the accurate execution of this set-up phase.
+The displacement covered by the ball after being hit and the probability of it reaching the hole depends on the accurate execution of this set-up phase.

 The second most important phase of a golf swing is the backswing phase.
 After setting up proper body posture and an accurate alignment with the ball, the golfer swings the golf stick in the backward direction.
 The swing is extended to an extreme angle.
 The main purpose of the backswing is to establish an effective position for the downswing.
 A significant amount of kinetic energy is produced by initiating motion in the stick.
 This energy is then transferred to the ball during the impact.
 When the golf stick is moved in the backward direction, a significant amount of sheer force gets transferred to the foremost portion of the right foot.
 At the same time, sheer force is transferred to the inner side of the left foot.
 It further gets transformed into the torsion force required to turn the body and hit the ball.
-The muscles of the hips, spine, knees, shoulders and other body parts tend to undergo a rotational motion.
+The muscles of the hips, spine, knees, shoulders, and other body parts tend to undergo a rotational motion.
 The order followed during the rotation with respect to a central axis aligned to the centre of the body is knees, hips, and torso.
 The swing supports the player and supplies the energy required to perform the backswing and downswing.
 The impact force produced upon hitting the ball improves when the backswing phase is improved.
 Also, speed development takes place in this phase.
-Rotation in the lower body parts such as legs, hips, knees, and other body parts depends on a number of physical parameters such as joint range of motion, muscular extensibility, stretch reflex, and segmental strength in the lower body, hips, core, and upper back.
+Rotation in the lower body parts, such as legs, hips, knees, and other body parts depends on a number of physical parameters such as joint range of motion, muscular extensibility, stretch reflex, and segmental strength in the lower body, hips, core, and upper back.
 If the athlete lacks any of these parameters, he/she is more likely to suffer a diminished toque and hence a bad shot.